GeoscienceAustralia/dea-knowledge-hub/docs/guides/setup/NCI/basics.rst

 Launching Virtual Desktops with ARE
 -----------------------------------
 Another option for accessing the NCI via ARE is to launch an interactive Virtual Desktop.
-This allows you to run your analyses in a similar interactive interface to your personal computer.
+This allows you to run your analyses using a similar interactive interface to your personal computer.

 To launch an Virtual Desktop, follow the instructions in `Connecting to the VDI <https://opus.nci.org.au/display/Help/2.1.+Connecting+to+the+VDI>`_ page in the